-Legal References: § 26-1-809, MCA Confidential communications by student to employee of educational institution programs

-§ 49-3-203, MCA Educational, counseling and training
+Legal References: § 26-1-809, MCA Confidential communications by student to employee of education onal institution § 49-3-203, MCA Educational, counseling and training programs House Bill 458 Career Coaches

 Federal Funding and Title I

 The Board may participate in federal programs which in the judgment of the administrative staff shall be beneficial to the total school program.
 All projects written to secure federal funds shall be on the recommendation of the Superintendent and approval of the Board.
 The Board shall comply with all federal and state certification requirements for alcohol and drug abuse education and prevention programs.